raquelcctome/eight-ball-pool-task/README.md

 As well as MongoDB.

-Then, we can create our topics so they can have as many partitions we want.
-If we let them be create by default, they will be created with one partition.
+Then, execute the following commands to create four Kafka topics, each one with three partitions (If we don't create them now, they will be created automatically with one partition).

 *kafka-topics.bat --zookeeper localhost:2181 --topic event-topic --create --partitions 3 --replication-factor 1